georgerichardson/hansard/README.md

 ![LSI](word2vec-2d-con-lab.png)

-These results are unoptimised and the dimensionality reduction parameters have not been tuned, but the figures offer a representation of how we might begin to distill politicians views, by their language into visuals.
+These results are unoptimised and the dimensionality reduction parameters have not been tuned, but the figures offer a representation of how we might begin to distill the opinions and positions of politicians, by their language into visuals.

+### Future Aims

+- [ ] To connect language analysis with voting record